Royston, Hertfordshire: Administrative history

 Royston Urban District Council held its first meeting on 1 October 1897 at the Institute on Melbourn Street.
 The first chairman of the council was Joseph Phillips, a Conservative, who was also the chairman of the Royston Board of Guardians and the Ashwell Rural District Council.
 Royston Urban District Council purchased the Institute in 1900, renaming it Royston Town Hall.

-A coat of arms was granted to Royston Urban District Council on 19 May 1952.
+Royston Urban District was abolished in 1974 under the Local Government Act 1972, when district-level functions passed to the new North Hertfordshire District Council.
+At the same time, a successor parish called Royston was created covering the former urban district, with its parish council taking the name Royston Town Council.

-Royston Urban District Council was abolished under the Local Government Act 1972, becoming part of North Hertfordshire on 1 April 1974.
-Royston Town Council was created on the same day as a successor parish to the former urban district council.
-The Town Council continues to be based at Royston Town Hall.
+The parish was enlarged in 1989, when the county and parish boundaries north of the town were adjusted to follow the line of the recently completed A505 bypass.